-- IPsec uses the CTR\DRBG(AES) DRBG algorithm from HP FutureSmart QuickSec 5.1 to generate key and key material. - The SED drive-lock password generation mechanism uses the CTR\DRBG(AES) algorithm from the HP FutureSmart OpenSSL FIPS Object Module 2.0.4 to generate the password (BEV). - Both DRBGs are seeded by a hardware-based entropy noise source.
+- IKE uses the CTR\DRBG(AES) DRBG algorithm from HP FutureSmart Firmware QuickSec 7.3 Cryptographic Module to generate key and key material. - IPsec uses the HMAC\DRBG algorithm with HMAC-SHA2-256 from the HP FutureSmart Firmware Linux Kernel Crypto API. - The SED drive-lock password generation mechanism uses the HASH\DRBG(SHA2-256) algorithm from the wolfCrypt 4.1.0 module to generate the password (BEV). - The three DRBGs are seeded by a hardware-based entropy noise source.
 This entropy source provides at least 256 bits of minimum entropy.

 The evaluator determined that the above statements are consistent with the algorithm, noise source and minimum entropy specified in FCS\RBG\EXT.1.
-The TOE does not use any third-party RBG services, as stated in section 1 "Introduction" of [ST], the TOE is an entire device which comes with the HP FutureSmart QuickSec 5.1 crypto library and OpenSSL FIPS Object Module 2.0.4.
+The TOE does not use any third-party RBG services, as stated in chapter 1 "Introduction" of [ST], the TOE is an entire device which comes with the HP FutureSmart Firmware (including QuickSec 7.3 Cryptographic Module, Linux Kernel Cryotp API and wolfCrypt 4.1.0 module).
 Thus, the TSS does not make any statement about third-party source as it is not applicable.